anthonymansur/slate/source/index.html.md

 ]
 ```

-This endpoint gets the list of services from the database.
+This endpoint gets the list of active services from the database.

 ### HTTP Request